ucbpi/puppet-oski/README.markdown

 ----------------
 - array_lhs : An array of elements
 - array_rhs : An array of elements

+NOTE: this function has been deprecated in favor of using array_intersect()

 Given two arrays, returns a single array with elements that are in common between both.
 Essentially a logical AND of the two arrays